 (HUONE Singapore team celebrating the Chinese New Year in 2018)

 5. Do I have to prepare something for my Chinese colleague?

-Gift-giving to mark major holidays such as Lunar New Year is a common practice when doing businesses in East Asian countries.
-Companies give out presents to their employees and key customers such as tea, food hampers, and etc. Similar to Christmas present in Europe, during the lunar new year, people give out red envelopes with money to family members (usually are given by married individuals), particularly children, as a meaning of blessing for the new year.
+Gift-giving to mark major holidays such as Lunar New Year is a common practice when doing business in East Asian countries.
+Companies give out presents to their employees and key customers such as tea, food hampers, etc similar to Christmas presents in Europe.
+During the lunar new year, people give out red envelopes with money to family members (usually are given by married individuals), particularly children, as a meaning of blessing for the new year.

 (left: Evon, the founder of HUONE, wishing HUONE a successful year, right: ready to give out red envelopes to kids)

-However, do not worry!
-People would not expect something from you if they know you don’t celebrate the same holiday.
+However, people would not expect something from you if they know you don’t celebrate the same holiday.
 Just kind words acknowledging the holiday and wishing your friend/colleague/partner a prosperous new year ahead would be enough.
 Of course, if you happened to be around that time of the year in one of the countries, you are likely to be invited to dinner.
 Here is a compiled list of tips for you to score a good impression in front of your colleagues and partners.

 You might be curious about what you should wear for such an occasion.
-Rule of thumb is to go with something bright!
+The rule of thumb is to go with something bright!
 Stay away from white or black.

 +Do different animals play any role?

 I heard some people say ‘it’s the year of a tiger!’ last year, but I didn’t know what that meant

 Well, Chinese Zodiac signs are an integral part of the culture, and often play a role in the celebration of the Chinese New Year.
 There are 12 of them, and you can think of them as Chinese horoscope signs, as each animal represents different attributes of a person.
-For instance, the Year 2020 is the year of the rat.
-So, babies born this year will have traits such as strong-willed, curious, and stubborn.
-If you are curious about what your animal is, check below.
+For instance, the Year 2022 is the year of the tiger.
+So, babies born this year will have traits such as courage, and confidence.
+If you are curious about what your animal is, you can check below!